sarink/react-file-drop/README.md

 ## How it works

-First, you define the `frame` prop (default is the `document`), whenever the user begins dragging file(s) anywhere over this frame, the `<div class="file-drop-target">` will be inserted into the DOM.
+First, you define the `frame` prop (default is the `document`), whenever the user begins dragging file(s) anywhere over this frame, the `target` will get a `file-drop-dragging-over-frame` class name, and the `onFrameDragEnter` callback will fire.

-Next, define an `onDrop` prop, whenever a user drops their files onto the target, this callback will be triggered.
+Next, define an `onDrop` prop, whenever a user drops their files onto the `target`, this callback will be triggered.

 Lastly, you'll need to style it.

 ## Styling

 By default, the component comes with no styles.
-You can grab the [demo CSS](https://raw.githubusercontent.com/sarink/react-file-drop/master/src/Demo/Demo.css) to get you started.
+You can grab the [demo CSS](https://raw.githubusercontent.com/sarink/react-file-drop/master/src/Demo/Demo.css) to get started.

 For custom class names (if you're using something like JSS) you can use the following props: